 View of the town of Köthen in the 17th century

-(Source: Topographia Superioris Saxoniae, Thuringiae, Misniae, Lusatiae etc., Frankfurt am Main 1650)
+(Source: Topographia Superioris Saxoniae, Thuringiae, Misniae, Lusatiae etc., Frankfurt am Main 1650.
+With the friendly support of Leipzig University Library)

 On the 3rd December 1721 the “high courtly Capellmeister Johann Sebastian Bach, widower” and the “maiden Anna Magdalena, youngest daughter of Mr. Johann Caspar Wülcke, high courtly Sachsen Weißenfels musical court and field trumpeter“ were married.
 (Dok II, page 83)